We will be starting to rent out our equipment on May 2021.

 Rules and Regulations

 For many years there has been a push for laws supporting weed control.
-One of the first enactment of this kind of legislation was in 1975 as the Federal Noxious Weed Act (FIFRA) through many changes in the legislature we now have the Plant Protection Act of 2000 (which suspended FIFRA).
-Each of these acts enabled the government to take a stand against noxious weeds to protect public health, livestock, and the lands of the United States.
+We now have the Plant Protection Act of 2000 (which suspended FIFRA).
+Each act enabled the government to take a stand against noxious weeds to protect public health, livestock, and the land of the United States.

 Weeds are determined as NOXIOUS by the Secretary of Agriculture, United States Department of Agriculture (USDA), and/or a designated person from each state.
 This individual will declare a weed NOXIOUS by its potential harm to people, crop production, livestock, and property.